gnowoel/exphbs/docs/variables.md

 Local `@variables` have higher precedence than the global ones.
 If we define the same `@variable` in both ways, the local one will be used.

-`@variables` are different from render options in that they can be accessed in any template context.
+`@variables` are different from render options in that they can be accessed from any context in a template.
 So, it's handy to use them for commonly used variables like `@siteName` or `@currentUser`.

 In the following example, we will define `@production` to check if it's running in production: